DamianoCeka/bitcoin/README.md

 ## Privacy Roadmap

 ### Short-term Goals (Q1-Q2 2026)

 - Complete Tor network integration for all node communications
 - Implement basic CoinJoin mixing protocol
 - Add privacy-focused RPC commands
 - Develop user documentation for privacy features

 ### Medium-term Goals (Q3-Q4 2026)

 - Enhanced CoinJoin with multi-party coordination
 - Privacy metrics and analysis tools
 - Integration with privacy-focused wallets
 - Stealth address support

 ### Long-term Vision (2027 and beyond)

 - Research and potential implementation of zero-knowledge proofs
 - Cross-chain privacy bridges
 - Advanced cryptographic privacy enhancements
 - Quantum-resistant privacy features

+## Rewards and Incentives for Privacy Contributors

+ITSME Coin recognizes that privacy is a community effort.
+We welcome and reward contributors who help us build and strengthen our privacy features.

+### Bug Bounty Program

+We maintain an active bug bounty program for security and privacy vulnerabilities:

+- **Critical Privacy Vulnerabilities**: Up to 10,000 ITSME
+- **High-Severity Issues**: Up to 5,000 ITSME
+- **Medium-Severity Issues**: Up to 2,000 ITSME
+- **Low-Severity Issues**: Up to 500 ITSME

+All vulnerability reports should be submitted confidentially through our [SECURITY.md](SECURITY.md) process.

+### Development Grants

+We offer grants for contributors working on significant privacy enhancements:

+- **Major Feature Implementation**: Grants for implementing complete privacy features from our roadmap
+- **Research Contributions**: Funding for original research into privacy-enhancing technologies
+- **Documentation & Education**: Rewards for comprehensive privacy documentation and educational materials

+### Open Collaboration

+We believe in open collaboration and encourage community participation:

+- **Regular Community Calls**: Join our monthly privacy development meetings
+- **Mentorship Program**: Experienced developers available to guide new contributors
+- **Recognition**: Top contributors featured in release notes and project documentation

+### Have an Idea?

+We invite the community to propose innovative ideas for privacy upgrades!

+- **Submit Enhancement Proposals**: Open an issue with the "privacy-enhancement" label
+- **Join the Discussion**: Participate in our [Discussions](../../discussions) to share your ideas
+- **Collaborate on RFCs**: Help shape the future of ITSME Coin privacy through Request for Comments

+Whether you're a cryptography expert, a privacy advocate, or a developer passionate about financial freedom, your contributions are valued.
+Together, we can build the most privacy-respecting cryptocurrency ecosystem.

+For more information on how to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).

 License
 -------